ekstroem/HomePi/doorbell/README.md

 # General idea

-* Use a 433 MHz transmitter to send a wireless signal to the raspberry when the door bell button is pushed
+* Use a 433 MHz transmitter to send a wireless signal to the RPi when the door bell button is pushed
-* Use the RPi to make a notification
+* Use the RPi to make a tweet notification

 My current door bell is a wireless one that already uses a 433 MHz signal so there is no need to rig up a transmitter.
 I just need to capture the signal that it sends out.

-Most of the information here was copied verbatim from [this page](http://www.princetronics.com/how-to-read-433-mhz-codes-w-raspberry-pi-433-mhz-receiver/) or from [this YouTube clip](https://www.youtube.com/watch?v=RHJVyMYJ1XQ).
+A lot of the information here was copied verbatim from [this page](http://www.princetronics.com/how-to-read-433-mhz-codes-w-raspberry-pi-433-mhz-receiver/) or from [this YouTube clip](https://www.youtube.com/watch?v=RHJVyMYJ1XQ).